GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-doc/index.md

 ### Outdated banner

-The outdated banner indicates this document is outdated and no longer accurate.
+The outdated banner indicates this article is outdated and no longer accurate.

+Set `isOutdated` field in your YAML frontmatter.
-Paste new material URL into the `new_material` field in your YAML frontmatter.
+If new material is available, paste an available content URL into the `new_available_content_url` field in your YAML frontmatter.